Start page

 The map contains the names of settlements that can be interpreted using Old English, as well as the historical city of Summerkent at the proposed place where it is located the fortress at Samosdelka in the Volga delta.
 The current interpretation of the names given on the map is at Google My Maps.

-A major work on the Khazars was written by Peter Golden (GOLDEN PETER B. 1980.).
-The rich information contained in it contradicts my assertion about the ethnicity of the Khazars, but related to other aspects of the history of the Khazars will help to restore it as a whole.
+A major work on the Khazars was written by Peter Golden (GOLDEN PETER B. 1980).
+The rich information it contains conflicts with my vision of the structure of the Khazar Khaganate, but related to other aspects of the history of the Khazars will help to restore it as a whole.
 By the time this work was published, the so-called "Kievan letter" had already been discovered in the Cambridge University Library by Norman Golb, and there was already a message about the discovery, but P. Golden did not attach much importance to this fact and the letter is not mentioned in the said work.
 Nevertheless, its author recognized the great role of the Khazars in the early history of Kiev, which is reflected in the said letter (ibid, 16-21).
 Much later the letter was published with lengthy comments (GOLB N., Н., PRITSAK O. 1997).
-The publication caused a heated discussion on a number of issues on which very different opinions were expressed.
+The publication caused a heated discussion on many issues on which very different opinions were expressed.
 In general terms, the course of this discussion is highlighted in a recently published work (TORPUSMAN RACHEL.
 2019).
-Without being prepared on many issues of the discussion, I cannot get involved in it, I will just give the confirmation of the Anglo-Saxon origin of the Khazars in the "Kiev Letter"
+Without being prepared on many issues of the discussion, I cannot join in it, except to cite the evidence available in the “Kievan Letter” of the presence of Anglo-Saxons among the Khazars.

 KYBR – OE. ceafor "beetle".